andrewjahn/AndysBrainBook/docs/index.rst

     This resource is sponsored by the `University of Michigan <https://umich.edu/>`__.

+Hello!
 This book, *Andy's Brain Book*, is the ReadTheDocs companion to `Andy's Brain Blog <https://www.andysbrainblog.com>`__.
 It is intended for fMRI beginners, with more advanced imaging techniques being added later on.
 If this is your first time here, watch `this video <https://www.youtube.com/watch?v=zUxOdq3sAFU>`__ for a quick overview of the website.

 This book, *Andy's Brain Book*, is intended for fMRI beginners, with more advanced imaging techniques being added later on.